elastic/support-diagnostics/README.md

 * To include all logs, not just today's use the --archivedLogs option.
 * To suppress all log file collection use the --skipLogs option.
 * Because of the potential size access logs are no longer collected by default.
 If you need these use the --accessLogs option to have them copied.
+* If you have sensitive information in your logs and wish to scrub them, you will need to make sure your last three logs are unzipped before running the utility.
+Configure the scrub.yml to designate the sensitive character data you wish to modify and the value you wish to substitute.
+You can the trigger the rep;acement process with the --scrub option.

 ## Alternate Usages
 ### Remote